 Earnings Preview: Atlas Air Worldwide (AAWW) Q1 Earnings Expected to Decline

-Wall Street expects a year-over-year decline in earnings on lower revenues when Atlas Air Worldwide (AAWW) reports results for the quarter ended March 2020.
-While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.
+Atlas Air Worldwide (AAWW) is expected to deliver a year-over-year decline in earnings on lower revenues when it reports results for the quarter ended March 2020.
+This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.

 Zacks Consensus Estimate